Russell Crowe: 2000–2005: Stardom

-Crowe received three consecutive best actor Oscar nominations, for The Insider, Gladiator, and A Beautiful Mind.
-Crowe won the best actor award for A Beautiful Mind at the 2002 BAFTA award ceremony, as well as the Golden Globe and Screen Actors Guild awards for the same performance.
-Although nominated for an Academy Award, he lost to Denzel Washington.
+The next year, he played the leading role in another notable film in his filmography, A Beautiful Mind (2001), delivering a successive acclaimed performance as the Nobel prize winning economist and schizophrenic patient John Nash.
+Crowe, once again, won multiple accolades.
+By this point in his career, he received three consecutive best actor Oscar nominations, for The Insider, Gladiator, and A Beautiful Mind.
 All three films were also nominated for Best Picture, and both Gladiator and A Beautiful Mind won the award.
-Crowe became the first actor to star as the lead in back-to-back Best Picture winners since Walter Pidgeon (who starred in How Green Was My Valley and Mrs. Miniver).
+Crowe became the first actor to star as the lead in back-to-back Best Picture winners since Walter Pidgeon (who starred in How Green Was My Valley [1941] and Mrs. Miniver [1942]).
+Crowe declined the role of Aragorn in Peter Jackson's The Lord of the Rings trilogy since he felt studios were pressuring filmmakers to cast him due to his recent successes.